-Our primary focus at the EducationUSA Advising Center in Uruguay is to increase the number of Uruguayans studying in the U.S. The most popular fields of study for Uruguayan students are business, law, medicine, psychology and engineering.
+Our primary focus at the EducationUSA Advising Centers in Uruguay is to increase the number of Uruguayans studying in the U.S. The most popular fields of study for Uruguayan students are business, law, medicine, international relations and engineering.
 Numbers have been increasing steadily and the U.S. remains a preferred study destination for Uruguayan students.
-At the Advising Center in Montevideo, we aim to highlight the value of a U.S. education.
-Each year, we conduct over 100 informational sessions, both inside and outside our offices, and reply to thousands of inquiries from students.
-Our Advising Center has reached out to Uruguayan students through educational fairs, school visits and advisory sessions via Skype and Facebook.
+At the Advising Centers in Montevideo, we aim to highlight the value of a U.S. education.
+Our Advising Center has reached thousands of Uruguayan students through educational fairs, information sessions, school visits and advisory sessions in person and via Skype.
 We also have hosted dozens of university representatives visiting the region, and have distributed information about the U.S. as a study destination to thousands of students enrolled at local schools and universities.

 The EducationUSA offices in Uruguay are in Montevideo, located in the Embassy and in the Bi-National Center called Alianza Uruguay-Estados Unidos.
 In a combined effort with our Bi-National Center host institution, we have utilized their network of 40+ centers around the country, and coordinated with Uruguayan educational authorities and bilingual coordinators in many communities.
 We also have a strong relationship with the Fulbright Commission, often collaborating during panels and events.
 The National Agency for Research and Innovation (ANII) signed a historical agreement with Fulbright, through which Uruguayan graduate school students receive funding to study in the U.S. At the Embassy, we include visits to schools and universities as part of our tour packages for teens and exchange programs that travel to the U.S. each year.